Kehrlann/gonitor/README.md

 - [ ] Try out React + RxJS ?

 ## Done !
+- [x] Refactor main to be more of glue code (e.g. Resource slice -> worker)
+- [x] Package-ify all the things (make things private where they need to be)
 - [x] Mock SMTP for tests
 - [x] HttpMock -> Done
 - [x] Test exec command (works on Linux)